Sunday, March 22, 2026

 Michelle glanced over from the driver's seat.
 "How's it going?"

-"Well, that was anticlimactic.
+"That's what she said.
 Of course, the Suscon Screamer may just be an urban legend anyway.
 There's still stuff to check out in Scranton.
 There's a UFO sighting near there, a UFO that was said to have crashed in Carbondale back in 1974.
 It landed in a pond, and people said they saw a green light for days afterward."

 "How much longer until Scranton?" asked Paul.